Making a Procedural Grid Shader in Unity

 • A Material called M_ProceduralGrid from which you can assign your new shader.

 If you’ve never used Sub Graphs before, don’t worry.
-Think of them as reusable functions that you can call from within your shader, so you can reduce the amount of clutter in your graph.
+Think of them as reusable functions that you can call from within your shader so you can reduce the amount of clutter in your graph.
 They’re super useful, and make what we’re doing here much more easily extended.
-If you want more of a rundown on Sub Graphs, check out this video created by Wilmer Lin.
+If you want more of a rundown on Sub Graphs check out this video created by Wilmer Lin.

 SG_GridLines

-Click for a larger view.
+Click for a higher resolution version.

 It’s not large, but it does some important math for us.
-The section highlighted in red generates our grid in three dimensions by dividing the world position of each pixel by our arbitrary grid size input.
+The section highlighted in red generates our grid in three dimensions by dividing the world position of each pixel by our grid size input.
 It then multiplies the remainder by itself, which gets us something that looks like this.

 This gets us almost all of the way there, but there is one small problem.
 At specific world space positions where a mesh’s face is lying parallel to a grid line, we get some very strange behaviour.
 This is because Unity is trying to draw multiple things on top of each other, and doesn’t know which one has priority.